Putnam-Lab/CBLS_Wetlab/CBLS_Wetlab_Protocols/CBLS-Tank-Systems-Information.md

    ![Filtering System of DI Tank:(from left to right) Resin Filters (#1 and #2, ), Carbon Filter (#3) and Sediment Filter(#4).]()

-   - General tube system working: The blue tube connected to the main valve gets the water into the sediment filter.
+   - General filter system working: The blue tube connected to the main valve gets the water into the sediment filter.
 The sediment filter is connected to the carbon filter internally and pushes the water into it.
 The carbon filter is connected to the DI dual-stage RO (two-row reverse osmosis) which helps to get rid of any water impurities.
 The blue tubes coming out from the RO system continues to channel water finally into the resin filters.
-There is an additional, yellow-black tubes coming out of both the RO systems which is the discarded water from the system that drains out of the system.
-Once the water enters the resin filters, it gets deionized before entering the DI tank for storage via another black tube.
+There is an additional, yellow-black tubes coming out of both the RO systems which expels the discarded water from the system that drains out of the system.
+Both the resin filters are connected to each other internally.
+Once the water enters the resin filters, it gets deionized before entering the DI tank for storage via another black tube connected to the DI tank.

-   **Make sure the black tube entering the DI Tank is plugged in whenever you try to fill up the DI tank.**
+   **Make sure the black tube entering the DI Tank is plugged in whenever you try to fill up the DI tank.
+If the tube is not connected to the storage tank, the water would be expelled in the area around the system.
+It is necessary to be careful as there is a electrical system underneath the blue tanks which could be compromised.**

    [Add image of the filter system here]: #